peasead/elastic-container/README.md

 a7214e3c112fd330e32404dbf1b01eeef2733e3629ac897a964e829dad6981dd
 24ad732eb62e0c69e4bb0f204a5150251f1d78cf3f286780d26d3478b3b7fec1
 ```
-After a few minutes browse to https://localhost:5601 and log in with `elastic:elastic` (or whatever you changed it to in `.env` - you DID change it right?).
+After a few minutes, when prompted, browse to https://localhost:5601 and log in with `elastic:elastic`.

 ### Destroying

-Destroying this will:
+Destroying will:
 - stop the Elasticsearch and Kibana containers
 - delete the Elasticsearch and Kibana containers
-- delete the `elastic-container-default` container network
+- delete the `elastic` container network
 - delete the created volumes

 ```